 Shingles are considered one of the most popular and commonly used materials on roofs across the United States.
 Although "shingle roof" often conjures up images of a typical asphalt shingle roof, the fact is that unless your roof features a single piece of material that caps the building, it falls under the category of a "shingle" roof.

 Your shingles might be made of asphalt, clay, slate, wood or metal.
 The right choice for your home depends on your tastes and your budget for both installation and maintenance.
-You can also get impact-resistant shingles made by GAF, which come in various material types.
+You can also get impact-resistant shingles, which come in various material types.
 If you decide to invest in impact-resistant shingles, know that they:

 Provide roof deck protection